louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Since the destination address of this new "path" is a multicast IP address, it is impossible for receivers to test its reachability from the source.
-An underlying mechanism (e.g., using IGMP) SHOULD provide feedback to the receiver on the reachability of the flexicast flow at the IP multicast address provided by the source.
+An underlying mechanism (e.g., using IGMP) SHOULD provide feedback to the receiver on the reachability of the flexicast flow through the IP multicast address provided by the source.

 Furthermore, the data received over the flexicast flow cannot be acknowledged over this path since it is unidirectional.